Actindo-AG/Documentation/EDI/UserInterface/01a_Exports.md

    Enable this toggle to activate the exporter definition after you have finished configuring it.
 Disable this toggle if you no longer want to use the exporter definition.

 - *Template engine*
-   Use this drop-down list to select the engine with which *Actindo* shall process the message.
+   Click this drop-down list to select the engine with which *Actindo* shall process the message.
+All available engines are displayed.
 For EDIFACT messages, the **XmlExportTemplateEngine** is used.
 This field is read-only after you have saved a newly created definition.

 - *Default connection*
-  Edit the connection that you have created for the receiver of the message, see [Create connection](../Integration/01_ManageConnections.md#create-connection).
+  Click the drop-down list to select a connection.
+All available connections are displayed in the list.
+Select the connection that you have created for the receiver of the message, see [Create connection](../Integration/01_ManageConnections.md#create-connection).

 - *Access key*
    Use the access key to give your business partner a key so that s/he can access your *Actindo* tenant without having to log in to request specific data.
 You are free to specify any string.